Vulcwen/gpp4/README.md

 # Fluid simulation (INFOMGP)

-Written by Twan Veldhuis and Klaas Hidde van den Berg
+Written by Tessa Veldhuis and Klaas Hidde van den Berg

 This program uses a template created by Jacco Bikker, which provides a simple image buffer and input handling functionality.
 We have modified part of the template code to support saving images and circles.